This article explains what DevOps is and what DevOps really means, and how automation tools can help teams adopt DevOps practice.

 One example of collaboration is the ops team attending development scrum meetings to understand application requirements during the development phase itself.
 Then the ops team will align with the development team’s delivery goals.
-Basically they will act as a single team rather than different teams.
+So basically, they will act as a single team rather than different teams.

 A team following DevOps principles automates everything from infrastructure provisioning to code testing and deployments.

-With this collaborative mindset, writing big chunks of code that takes days and months of testing is avoided.
-Developers will focus on small modules which is integrated and tested frequently to speed up the application delivery process.
+This collaborative mindset avoids writing big chunks of code that take days and months of testing.
+Instead, developers will focus on small modules integrated and tested frequently to speed up the application delivery process.

 Moreover, with the right automation, the development and production environments will have the same configuration’s so that the application will run on a production server as it did in the development environment.

-When it comes to automation, teams will write configuration management scripts or codes to bring the deployment infrastructure to the desired state ( eg: 8 web servers, OS specification, hardware specification, application configurations, etc ).
-So server provisioning, scaling, application testing, and deployment can be automated.
+Regarding automation, teams will write configuration management scripts or codes to bring the deployment infrastructure to the desired state.

-Also, DevOps is an exploding topic for the last five years.
+Also, DevOps has been an exploding topic for the last five years.
 Here is the google trends data on DevOps for past years.

 How can a team accomplish DevOps practice?

 Using the right tools from development to the production environment would create a complete DevOps toolchain for delivering applications faster and better.
 Tools are just DevOps enablers.
-You have to clearly understand that Automation is not DevOps
+You have to understand that Automation is not DevOps.

 An example of this is Jenkins.
-Using Jenkins you can get the latest code from the version control systems like Github and test it continuously without any manual intervention.
-We call this process
+Using Jenkins, you can get the latest code from the version control systems like Github and test it continuously without any manual intervention.
+We call this Continuous Integration.

-Next comes application deployment.
-For this, configuration management tools like Puppet, Chef, Ansible and Saltstack can be used.
-Using these tools you can code your infrastructure and define how your infrastructure should look and behave.
-This approach is often called “Infrastructure as code”.
+Next comes application deployment, for which configuration management tools like Puppet, Chef, Ansible and Saltstack can be used.
+Using these tools, you can code your infrastructure and define how your infrastructure should look and behave.
+This approach is often called “Infrastructure as code.”

 The code determines the state of your infrastructure.
-These tools help the teams to provision hundreds and thousands of servers, configure itself automatically and to deploy the application code.
+These tools help the teams provision hundreds and thousands of servers, configure themselves automatically, and deploy the application code.

 The next shift in the DevOps movement is containerization.
-Container technologies like Docker help DevOps team to build applications and ship it to any infrastructure running docker.
-The application would work the same way it worked on the developer’s laptop.
+Container technologies like Kubernetes help DevOps teams build applications and ship them to any environment without much configuration drift.

-Tell us what you think about DevOps approach in the comment section.
+Please tell us what you think about the DevOps approach in the comment section.